-Survey unveils challenges faced by professionals working alongside special needs children
+Survey reveals challenges faced by professionals working with special needs children

 In order to tackle these challenges, the survey respondents have proposed measures such as increasing the awareness of the benefits of working in the Early Intervention sector through mainstream media and using digital and online platforms to help manage the workload.

-On a more positive note, 78 per cent ultimately felt that their work has made an impact on the lives of children with special needs while 76 said said they planned to stay in the sector for three or more years despite the challenges.
+On a more positive note, 78 per cent ultimately felt that their work has made an impact on the lives of children with special needs while 76 per cent said they planned to stay in the sector for three or more years despite the challenges.

 The survey was conducted in tandem with the Early Intervention Conference 2018, which starts on Friday (April 27) to raise awareness about the profession.